Skip to content

 I’ve struggled to find a minimal canvas shoe for everyday wear.
 Canvas shoes go with so many outfits, think jeans, shorts, and casual spring dresses, and I personally haven’t liked the design of many of the minimal shoes.

-So they’re cute like a Keds shoe but with the natural foot space for my little piggies.
+So they’re cute like Keds shoes but with natural foot space for my little piggies.
 They have a couple of basic colors that make them versatile with many outfits.

 I’m a fan of canvas shoes because they’re easy to clean.
 I got avocado on the toe and was able to easily clean it with soap and water.
 A day later, I fully stepped into a dog water dish outside at a brewery, so it was a good time to test out putting them in the washer.